yan99033/CNN-SVO/README.md

   * Use the corresponding roslaunch file

 #### Evaluation
-We used ATE evaluation code provided by ORBSLAM [here](https://github.com/raulmur/evaluate_ate_scale)with a little bit of modification.
+We used ATE evaluation code provided by ORBSLAM [here](https://github.com/raulmur/evaluate_ate_scale) with a little bit of modification.

 ```